cheleb/scalaio-fullstack/pages/02_adt_derivation.md

   <div>

 <div v-click style="margin-top:2em">
- If for any computation, we can handle:
+ If we know how Debug:
 </div>

 <v-clicks depth="4">

    * an Int
    * a String
+   * a Password
      * Then we can handle an Owner
      * ... etc shapes, colors and owners.
 </v-clicks>